 So much of safeguarding is really just good practice: always obtain written parental consent to teach children and ensure that two adults are present (preferably one male and one female) when children are present.
 Towers are also advised to keep an attendance register, just so you can look back to see who was present at any ringing occasion.

-In January 2016 the Central Council of Church Bell ringers have published several helpful documents, including a general statement on Safeguarding Children in Towers.
+In January 2016 the Central Council of Church Bell ringers have published several helpful documents, including a general statement on Safeguarding: A Guide for Bell -Ringers.
 We recommend that each tower keeps a copy of this in the ringing chamber.